Virlana Tkacz: Theatre productions

+Yara created a series of shows based on the poetry of Oleh Lysheha, including Swan (2003), Raven (2011), Dream Bridge (2012), as well as three shows with Nina Matvienko.

+From 1996 to 2004 Virlana worked with indigenous Buryat artists from Siberia.
+Together they created six original theatre pieces.
+Based on traditional material, rituals and shaman chants these pieces were performed at La MaMa, in Ulan Ude at the Buryat National Theatre, and in the villages of Aga-Buryat Region.
+Yara's Buryat shows include Circle, which entered the repertoire of the Buryat National Theatre and after its 330 performance became the National Theatre's most performed show.
+The Village Voice wrote: "A stunningly beautiful work, Circle, rushes at your senses, makes your heart pound, and shakes your feeling loose."

-In addition to her work with Yara, Ms. Tkacz directed Return of the Native for BAM's Next Wave Festival with composer Peter Gordon and video artist Kit Fitzgerald.
+In addition to her work with Yara, Tkacz directed Return of the Native for BAM's Next Wave Festival with composer Peter Gordon and video artist Kit Fitzgerald.
 The piece performed at the Tucano Arts Festival in Rio de Janeiro and at Het Muziektheatre in Amsterdam.
 She also worked with them on Blue Lights in the Basement, the memorial to Marvin Gaye at the BAM Opera House.
 At the Aaron Davis Hall she staged Sekou Sundiata's Mystery of Love, ETC. She worked with David Roussève on Mana Goes to the Moon, and also directed plays for the Native American Ensemble, The Women's Project and in Coney Island.

-Ms. Tkacz was a Fulbright Senior Scholar at the Theatre Institutes in Kyiv in 2002 and in Bishkek in 2008, as well as at the Kurbas theatre Center in Kyiv (2016).
+Tkacz was a Fulbright Senior Scholar at the Theatre Institutes in Kyiv in 2002 and in Bishkek in 2008, as well as at the Kurbas Theatre Center in Kyiv (2016).
 She has conducted theatre workshops for Harvard Summer Institute for eleven years and has lectured at Yale School of Drama and Tisch School of the Arts at NYU.
 She has assisted such directors as Andrei Serban, Ping Chong, George Ferencz and Wilford Leach at La MaMa, as well as Sir Peter Hall on Broadway and Michael Bogdanov at the National Theatre in London.